 Logistics systems in different sectors currently face the challenge of improving their sustainability performance induced by the increasing environmental and social concerns such as population growth, climate change, environmental pollution, resource scarcity, and food safety.
 The trend towards being more sustainable has caused the fact that companies have to meet the challenges that sustainability brings to their business.

 In the ocean cargo industry refer containers are specifically used to carry the food products as the temperature can be regulated in the refer containers, some companies charter reefer ships to carry the food items, like dole bananas are shipped from south American countries to Europe and North American this way.

-Air shipments of food is a very limited market, as temperature-controlled containers in the air cargo industry are rarely used for food products, specific types of shrimps are transported this way.
+Air shipments of food are a very limited market, as temperature-controlled containers in the air cargo industry are rarely used for food products, specific types of shrimps are transported this way.
 Rail and Road are the most widely used for inland transport of food material.

-Countries like India are focusing more on building rail infrastructure to transport the food materials, the recent move to induct kisan rail to transport the cold stored products from Northern India to JNPT port in Mumbai asserts that government of India’s strong intent for this.
+Countries like India are focusing more on building rail infrastructure to transport the food materials, the recent move to induct kisan rail to transport the cold stored products from Northern India to JNPT port in Mumbai asserts the government of India’s strong intent for this.

 Rise In Online Grocery And E-Retail